 Did you know that Central Park also has waterfalls?
 Not a lot of tourists know about them, they are beautiful, tranquil places.
 There are five waterfalls in total, all artificial and New York’s drinking water flows through them.
 Enter from the west side of the park at 102nd Street and follow the flow called ‘the Loch’ (up to 106th Street).

 Bethesda Terrace is the heart of Central Park.
 On the steps, you have a wonderful view of the lake and the Great Lawn.
 Under the stairs, due to the great acoustics, street performers often sing or play instruments.
 In the middle of the square is the Bethesda Fountain, one of the most famous fountains in the world.
 Also known as the Angel of the Waters, below the angel four cherubs symbolise health, purity, temperance and peace.

 Middle of the park, near 72nd Street

-Opposite Bethesda Fountain, on the other side of the water, lies idyllic Loeb Boathouse, a place where you can rent rowing boats, bikes and gondolas.
+Opposite Bethesda Fountain, on the other side of the water, lies the idyllic Loeb Boathouse, a place where you can rent rowing boats.
 Of course, you can also just relax and enjoy a snack and drink with a fantastic view of the lake.

 Eastside between 74th and 75th Street

 From the end of October to March, you can go ice skating in New York.
-You’ll find two ice rinks in Central Park: the Wollman Rink (recreational) and the Lasker Rink (ice hockey and experienced skaters).
-You can purchase tickets in advance for the Wollman Rink.
+You’ll find the Wollman Rink in Central Park.
+You can purchase tickets in advance for the ice skating rink.

 Wollman Rink: 59th Street & 6th Avenue (stay right when you enter the park)